PennyLaneAI/pennylane-sf/doc/devices/gbs.rst

 	Only used when ``analytic=False``, otherwise probabilities are exact.

 ``use_cache``
-    Indicates whether to cache data from previous evaluations to speed up subsequent evaluations.
+    Indicates whether to cache data from previous evaluations to speed up calculation of the probability distribution for other choices of trainable parameter.

 ``samples``
     Allows pre-generated samples of the input adjacency matrix to be provided in non-analytic mode.